ramp-eu/Central_Sensing_and_Perception/doc/docs/user/api.md

 ### Annotations

 Annotations can be loaded from file annotations.ini located in maptogridmap/launch folder, which is put as a parameter textfile inside the startmaptogridmap.launch file.
-In this example the first three annotations were used in Zagreb demo in Task planner, and P1 is put as an additional example:
+In this example the first three annotations were used in Zagreb demo in Task planner, and P1 is put as an additional example for the IML map:
 ```
 [loadingArea]
 # coordinates
 point_x = 3.75
 point_y = 2.51
 theta = 0
+distance = 1.6

 [unloadingArea]
 # coordinates
 point_x = 6.4
 point_y = 2.51
 theta = 0
+distance = 1.4

 [waitingArea]
 # coordinates
 point_x = 6.9
 point_y = 4.3
 theta = 90
+distance = 1.6

 [P1]
 # coordinates
-point_x = 2.9
+point_x = 17.96
-point_y = 4.6
+point_y = 6.57
-theta = 30
+theta = -90
+distance = 1.8
 ```
-The annotations are saved under the variable of type maptogridmap::Nodes inside of the maptogridmap package so that it can change the values of the computed nodes from gridmap cells:
+The annotations are saved under the variable of type maptogridmap::Annotations inside of the maptogridmap package.
+All values must be in meters and degrees.
+From these values it is calculated where the AGV needs to be placed in front of the annotation according to the distance from the annotation and the orientation theta.
+It changes the values of the computed nodes from gridmap cells so that TP can use this nodes as goals.
 ```
 x[]
   x[0]: 3.75
   x[1]: 6.4
   x[2]: 6.9
-  x[3]: 2.9
+  x[3]: 17.96
 y[]
   y[0]: 2.51
   y[1]: 2.51
   y[2]: 4.3
-  y[3]: 4.6
+  y[3]: 6.57
 theta[]
   theta[0]: 0
   theta[1]: 0
   theta[2]: 90
-  theta[3]: 30
+  theta[3]: -90
+distance[]
+  distance[0]: 1.6
+  distance[1]: 1.4
+  distance[2]: 1.6
+  distance[3]: 1.8
 name[]
   name[0]: loadingArea
   name[1]: unloadingArea